juner/Aspire-AddSqlProject-Error-20250604/README.md

 ## no error pattern 2

-.NET SDK 8 and enable AddSqlProject
+.NET SDK 8 and AppHost TargetFramework net8.0 and run AddSqlProject

 ```
 dotnet new global.json --sdk-version 8.0.0 --roll-forward latestMinor --force